Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 Also in this case, the backtest results for all score values are close to those generated by Portfolio Visualizer.

-However, in the above case the results for positive only score are better, both the CAR and the maximum drawdown.
+However, in the above case, the results for the positive only score are better, both the CAR and the maximum drawdown.
 Thus, the hidden assumption of considering all score values may or may not always result in better performance.
 Nevertheless, it is important to know if there are hidden assumptions in backtests.

 This article presents another proof that backtesting results may hide assumptions that are often not directly evident or even understood.
 A more serious corollary is that often the backtest results reported in papers or blogs may not actually correspond to a well-defined strategy.
 It is a fact that a significant percentage of backtest results in popular books, trading magazines and blogs about the attractiveness of certain strategies are pre-fabricated, in the sense that they are the outcome of data-mining and curve-fitting.
 Some relative strength ETF rotation strategies fit this category: both the parameters for the score function but also the universe of ETFs used are selected post hoc after testing possibly thousands of combinations.
 Therefore, despite any impressive statistics and outperformance of benchmarks, these strategies do not reflect a potential edge but only random artifacts of the dangerous practice of data-mining and selection bias.